nepalez/aoc2022/README.md

-# aoc2022
+# AoC 2022
-Advent of Code 2022

-My solutions in Rust
+My solutions to Advent of Code 2022 in Rust